FAA approves Boeing Dreamliner battery system design

 U.S. regulators on Friday approved a revamped battery system for Boeing Co's 787 Dreamliner, a crucial step in returning the high-tech jet to service after it was grounded in January because the plane's lithium-ion batteries overheated.

-The Federal Aviation Administration approval of design changes allows Boeing to immediately begin making repairs to the fleet of 50 planes owned by airlines around the world.
-Other global regulators must approve Boeing's design for repairs outside the United States, but were expected to act quickly now that FAA had given its blessing.
+The Federal Aviation Administration said it had approved a package of detailed design changes, a move that allows Boeing to issue a service bulletin and begin making repairs to the fleet of 50 planes owned by eight airlines around the world.
+Other global regulators must approve Boeing's new design for the repairs outside the United States, but were expected to act quickly once the FAA gave its blessing.

 The FAA action all but ends a grounding that has cost Boeing an estimated $600 million (393.9 million pounds), halted deliveries and forced some airlines to lease alternative aircraft.
 Several airlines have said they will seek compensation from Boeing, potentially adding to the plane maker's losses.